-"The fairest blog in all the land" • • • Orange County: democracy, Republicanism, mediocrity
+"The fairest blog in all the land" • • • We're all about "performance indicators"

 I never understood by Fuentes hoisted himself on the college district since he had no love or respect for public education and such disdain for those of us who dedicated our lives to it.
 It was like were some kind of consolation prize when he was ousted from his leadership position with the county GOP.
 Then to see board members cower in response to him.
 Shudder, shudder.